Lewis Crofts

-Lewis Charles Crofts, (born in Blackburn, United Kingdom on 5 November 1977), is an English author and journalist.
-Crofts is currently a correspondent for MLex Market Intelligence, a news agency focusing on competition law and regulatory risk.
-He is currently editor-in-chief of MLex.
+Lewis Charles Crofts (born in Blackburn, United Kingdom on 5 November 1977) is an English author and journalist.
+Crofts is a correspondent for MLex, a news agency focusing on regulation.
+He is currently editor-at-large of MLex.

 Early life and education

-He studied Modern and Medieval Languages at St Catherine’s College, Oxford University.
+He studied Modern and Medieval Languages at St Catherine's College, Oxford University.
 He has lived in Hanover (Germany), France, Prague (Czech Republic) and Brussels (Belgium), working as a journalist and translator.

 Career

 His first book, The Pornographer of Vienna, is a novel based on the life of Austrian painter Egon Schiele who was famous for his sexually explicit depictions of the Viennese underworld.
 It was published in June 2007 by Old Street Publishing in the UK and in July 2008 in North America.

 The novel was published in Italy in September 2008 by Marco Tropea under the title Il pornografo di Vienna.
+A Russian translation followed in 2023, published by Eksmo.
 Other fiction writing has appeared in the Prague Revue, Notes from the Underground and Ether Magazine.
-In an interview with 3:AM Magazine, he confirmed work on a second novel.
+Non-fiction writing has appeared in publications including The Times, The Financial Times, The Bulletin and The Parliament Magazine.